ulissesf/qmassa/README.md

 > collect information from ioctls.
 If your user is not in the right groups
 > you'll likely get "Permission denied" errors.

-Running it as non-root user and wihout any command-line options will display limited device usage information and the DRM clients stats from processes that user has access to in /proc.
+Running it as non-root user without any command-line options will display limited device usage information and the DRM clients stats from processes that user has access to in /proc.